US government moves to stop potential banking crisis

-NEW YORK (AP) — The U.S. government took extraordinary steps Sunday to stop a potential banking crisis after the historic failure of Silicon Valley Bank, assuring depositors at the failed financial institution that they would be able to access all of their money quickly.
+NEW YORK (AP) — The U.S. government took extraordinary steps Sunday to stop a potential banking crisis after the historic failure of Silicon Valley Bank, assuring all depositors at the failed institution that they could access all their money quickly, even as another major bank was shut down.

-The announcement came amid fears that the factors that caused the Santa Clara, California-based bank to fail could spread, and only hours before trading began in Asia.
-Regulators had worked all weekend to try and come up with a buyer for the bank, which was the second largest bank failure in history.
-Those efforts appeared to have failed as of Sunday.
+The announcement came amid fears that the factors that caused the Santa Clara, California-based bank to fail could spread.
+Regulators had worked all weekend to try to find a buyer for the bank, which was the second-largest bank failure in history.
+Those efforts appeared to have failed Sunday.

-In a sign of quickly the financial bleeding was occurring, regulators announced that New York-based Signature Bank had failed and was being seized on Sunday.
+In a sign of how fast the financial bleeding was occurring, regulators announced that New York-based Signature Bank had also failed and was being seized on Sunday.
 At more than $110 billion in assets, Signature Bank is the third-largest bank failure in U.S. history.

+The near-financial crisis that U.S. regulators had to intervene to prevent left Asian markets jittery as trading began Monday.
+Japan’s benchmark Nikkei 225 slipped about 1.2% in morning trading.
+Australia’s S&P/ASX 200 shed 0.6% to 7,104.30.
+South Korea’s Kospi, though, was little changed.

-The Treasury Department, Federal Reserve and FDIC said Sunday that all Silicon Valley Bank clients will be protected and have access to their funds and announced steps designed to protect the bank’s customers and prevent more bank runs.
+In an effort to shore up confidence in the banking system, the Treasury Department, Federal Reserve and FDIC said Sunday that all Silicon Valley Bank clients would be protected and able to access their money.
+They also announced steps that are intended to protect the bank’s customers and prevent additional bank runs.

 “This step will ensure that the U.S. banking system continues to perform its vital roles of protecting deposits and providing access to credit to households and businesses in a manner that promotes strong and sustainable economic growth,” the agencies said in a joint statement.